Huqiu, Suzhou: Huqiu Wedding Market

-Huqiu wedding market, also known as the Huqiu wedding dress street or Tiger Hill Wedding Market, located in Tiger Hill Road, Jinchang District, Suzhou, is one of the famous wedding dress domestic production base, and there are near 1200 factories producing wedding & evening dresses in Suzhou, but manufacturers like JUSERE could offer professional design & custom service are no many in Suzhou, most of wedding dress factories you may find are medium-scale, like Fannybrides factory.
+Huqiu Wedding Market, also known as the Huqiu wedding dress street or Tiger Hill Wedding Market, located in Huqiu Road, Huqiu District, Suzhou, is one of the famous wedding dress domestic production base, and there are near 1200 factories producing wedding & evening dresses in Suzhou, but manufacturers like JUSERE could offer professional design & custom service are no many in Suzhou, most of wedding dress factories you may find are medium-scale, like Fannybrides factory.
 Since 2012, Huqiu wedding market has become the largest production and sales base, and over 30 countries around the world to have business dealings, perennial orders.
 Manufactured by individuals in workshops, the wedding dresses win customers' praises since they're able to provide it at an affordable price while remaining fashionable.
 In fact, the wedding dress supply is often unable to meet the demand of wedding seasons throughout spring, autumn and winter.
 Also, it attracts foreign merchants seeking to customize wedding dresses.